Sex trafficking: Prevention

 In the United States anyone is permitted to contact the Polaris Project at 1(888)-373-7888.
-The hotline is beneficial since providers are available 24 hours a day, 7 days a week to assist victims and provide information for those who are at risk.
-There are a variety of ways to help prevent trafficking.
-One must be aware of the indicators to identify victims: abnormal behavior, poor physical health, lack of control, and work and living conditions.
-However, these signs may only be shown through a number of people – there may be more severe, serious indicators of sex trafficking.
+The hotline's providers are available 24 hours a day, 7 days a week to assist victims and provide information for those who are at risk.
+One way to prevent sex trafficking is to be aware of the indicators to identify victims.
+Indicators include: abnormal behavior, poor physical health, lack of control, and work and living conditions.
+However, these signs may only be shown through a number of people—there may be more severe, serious indicators of sex trafficking.
+Another way to prevent sex trafficking is to become an advocate and educate others in communities and schools.

 Profile of victims

 There is no single profile for victims of human trafficking.
 Most are women, though it is not uncommon for males to be trafficked as well.
 Victims are captured then exploited all around the world, representing a diverse range of ages and backgrounds, including ethnic and socioeconomic.
 However, there is a set group of traits associated with a higher risk of becoming trafficked for sexual exploitation.
 Persons at risk include homeless and runaway youth, foreign nationals (especially those of lower socioeconomic status), and those who have experienced physical, emotional, or sexual abuse, violent trauma, neglect, poor academic success, and inadequate social skills.
 Also, a study of a group of female sex workers in Canada found that 64 percent of them had been in the child welfare system as children (this includes foster and group homes).
 This research conducted by Kendra Nixon illustrates how children in or leaving foster care are at a higher risk of becoming a sex worker.

 In the United States, research has illustrated how these qualities hold true for victims, even though none can be labeled as a direct cause.
 For example, more than 50 percent of domestic minor sex trafficking victims have a history of homelessness.
 Familial disruptions such as divorce or the death of a parent place minors at a higher risk of entering the industry, but home life in general influences children's risk.
 In a study of trafficked youth in Arizona, 20 to 40 percent of female victims identified with experiencing abuse of some form (sexual or physical) at home before entering into the industry as a sex slave.
-Of the males interviewed, a smaller proportion, 0 to 30 percent, reported former abuse in the home.
+Of the males interviewed, a smaller proportion, 1 to 30 percent, reported former abuse in the home.